AnastasyaDuygu/Cube-Runner/README.md

 ## Installation

+**This project is a Unity project.
 To run the Cube Runner game on your Windows system, follow these steps:

 &nbsp;&nbsp;&nbsp; 1.
 Clone this repository or download it as a ZIP file.
 &nbsp;&nbsp;&nbsp; 2.
-Open the project in Visual Studio or your preferred C++ IDE.
+Open the project in Unity.
 &nbsp;&nbsp;&nbsp; 3.
 Build and run the project.

 ### Downloading Release and Playing